Use of medical imaging

 Outpatient imaging efficiency measures aren't risk adjusted.
 However, measures specifications do not include cases where there were clear medical reasons for performing the tests.

 CMS doesn't perform tests of statistical significance in reporting the outpatient imaging efficiency measures.
 Large differences between hospitals’ percentages may be significant, but small differences usually aren't.

 Comparing individual hospital percentages to benchmarks

-Outpatient imaging percentages for individual hospitals are reported in comparison to both state and national averages.
+Outpatient imaging efficiency measures' percentages for individual hospitals are reported in comparison to both state and national averages.
 Hospitals with more efficient use of medical imaging will have lower percentages.
 For some measures, a normal or expected range of performance is also reported.